A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Applications

 To perform the above gradient descent flow a valid initial map $\u^0$ is needed to start from.
 Generating such initial maps in the general case has not yet been addressed for CPM \cite{King2017}.
 Approaches based on geodesic distance to landmark curves/points $\C_1,$ $\C_2$ could potentially be adapted \cite{Ezuz2019, Shi2007}.
 However, for our illustrative example of incorporating IBCs while computing harmonic maps, we opt for a simple (but restrictive) initial map construction.
 The surface $\S_1$ is given by a triangulation and deformed to create $\S_2$ while maintaining the same vertex connectivity.
 Therefore, the barycentric coordinates of each triangle can be used to initially map any point on $\S_1$ to a point on $\S_2$.

-Figure~\ref{fig:harmonic-map} shows an example of computing harmonic maps from the Bob\footnote{\href{https://www.cs.cmu.edu/~kmcrane/Projects/ModelRepository/}{https://www.cs.cmu.edu/~kmcrane/Projects/ModelRepository/}} surface $\S_1$ to its deformed version $\S_2$.
-The triangulation of $\S_1$ is scaled (with fixed aspect ratio) to fit in $[-1,1]^3$ and $\Delta x = 0.00663$ is used for $\Omega(\S_1)$.
+Figure~\ref{fig:harmonic-map} shows an example of computing harmonic maps from the Bob~\cite{Bob-mesh} surface $\S_1$ to its deformed version $\S_2$.
+Grid spacing $\Delta x = 0.00663$ is used for $\Omega(\S_1)$.
+The surfaces are visualized as point clouds. $\S_1$ is visualized with the set of closest points of grid points in $\Omega(\S_1)$.
+Each point in the point cloud for $\S_1$ has a corresponding point location on $\S_2$ given through the mapping $\u$.
 A texture is added to the surface of $\S_1$ and transferred to $\S_2$ through the mapping $\u$.

 To emphasize the effect of computing the harmonic map, noise is added to the initial map (see Figure~\ref{fig:harmonic-map} (b)) before performing the gradient descent flow.
-The gradient descent flow is evolved to steady state using 200 time steps.
-Figure~\ref{fig:harmonic-map} shows the harmonic map with and without Dirichlet IBCs.
-The harmonic map with Dirichlet IBCs distorts near $\C_2$ to satisfy both the PDE and IBCs (cf. Figure~\ref{fig:harmonic-map} (c) and (d) zoom).
-This distortion is expected unless the IBC $\mathbf{g}$ is harmonic itself.
+The gradient descent flow is evolved to steady state using 1500 and 200 time steps with and without the IBC in Figure~\ref{fig:harmonic-map} (d) and (c), respectively.
+The harmonic map with a Dirichlet IBC stretches on one side of $\C_2$ and compresses on the other side to satisfy both the PDE and IBC.
+Comparing the zoom of Figure~\ref{fig:harmonic-map} (c) and (d), the point cloud density in (d) is more sparse on one side of $\C_2$ than in (c) due to the stretching of the map, leaving visual gaps between points in the cloud.
+The distortion is expected unless the IBC map $\mathbf{g}$ is a harmonic map itself.